DrDEXT3R/DrDEXT3R.github.io/_pages/about.md

     image: "/assets/images/about/about.jpg"
 ---

-I'm a normal guy with a great dream of doing something useful for society.

-## What is my function in life?
-I study at the Silesian University of Technology.
-In my free time I like to do things related to the IT industry.
+I'm an IT geek with a profound connection to the Silesian University of Technology, driven by the dream of contributing meaningfully to the ever-evolving world of technology.
+My motto has always been:

+> If at first you don't succeed, call it version 1.0

+## My interests
+As a current PhD student, my academic journey revolves around the fascinating realm of artificial intelligence, in which I am constantly growing.
+This exploration not only deepens my understanding of machine learning and deep learning, but also broadens my insights into various scientific fields, contributing to a holistic comprehension of the world around me.

-## Why blog?
+## Website aim
-In many cases, the Internet has allowed me to solve the problems I have encountered in my life.
-For me, this blog is to be an expression of gratitude, a place where I will be able to describe in more detail the programs that I create and be a potential helping hand drawn towards people facing problem which I am describing.
+In many cases, the internet has provided a solution to challenges I have faced in my life.
+For me, this website is an expression of gratitude, a space where I can delve into more detailed descriptions of the programmes I create, and offer a potential helping hand to people struggling with the issues I discuss.